-That means you can get a fully-functioning ecommerce website for less than a monthly New York Times subscription.
+That means you can get a fully functioning ecommerce website with huge growth potential for less than a monthly New York Times subscription.
 And on top of that, BigCommerce regularly offers deals and discounts, meaning that you could save even more.

-BigCommerce has two more fixed-cost pricing tiers: the $79.95 per month Plus, and the $249.95 per month Pro.
-BigCommerce also has a bespoke Enterprise plan which has no fixed price.
+The platform has two more fixed-cost pricing tiers: the $79 per month Plus plan, and the $299 per month Pro plan.
+It also has a bespoke Enterprise plan for larger online stores, which has no fixed price.